hyperledger/indy-node/docs/transactions.md

     - `alias` (string): Node's alias
     - `blskey` (base58-encoded string): BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)
-    - `client_ip` (string): Node's client listener IP address, that is the IP clients connect to the node to send read and write requests (ZMQ with TCP)
+    - `client_ip` (string): Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)
-    - `client_port` (string): Node's client listener port, that is the port clients connect to the node to send read and write requests (ZMQ with TCP)
+    - `client_port` (string): Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)
     - `node_ip` (string): The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
     - `node_port` (string): The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
     - `services` (array of strings): the service of the Node. `VALIDATOR` is the only supported one now.

 - `dest` (base58-encoded string):

-    target Node's DID as base58-encoded string for 16 or 32 bit DID value.
+    Target Node's DID as base58-encoded string for 16 or 32 bit DID value.
     It differs from `identifier` metadata field, where `identifier` is the DID of the transaction submitter (Steward's DID).

-    Example: `identifier` is a DID of a Steward setting creating a new Node, and `dest` is the DID of this Node.
+    *Example*: `identifier` is a DID of a Steward creating a new Node, and `dest` is the DID of this Node.

 - `verkey` (base58-encoded string; optional):

-    target Node verification key as base58-encoded string
+    Target Node verification key as base58-encoded string.
+    It may absent if `dest` is 32-bit cryptonym CID.

 **Example**:
 ```